The Breaks of the Game: Content

-Maybe so, but what stands out about "The Breaks of the Game" is the people.
-Halberstam wasn't known for excessive empathy, but in writing about Ramsay and Lucas and Walton he found their humanity and saw their flaws as part of what made them special.
-In a long, subtle section on Washington, Halberstam wrote, "Sometimes when he talked about Swen Nater, his friend in San Diego, he would say he that he understood Swen because he was passed around a lot as a little boy.
-I can understand that, Kermit would say, I was passed around too.
-That was a sad phrase from a difficult childhood.
-Passed around.

 The story of each players' and coaches' lives act as the track upon which Halberstam advances his themes of racism in America, class-ism, white privilege, and labor rights and disputes.
 Put within the context of the sports world, especially ABA and NBA which saw the influx of black players at the same time the US civil rights issues were happening, race and worker's rights are especially prevalent and easily comprehended.
 Tracking the life of Maurice Lucas who came to be known as the "Enforcer" for his rough play on the court and aggressive nature, honed his skills on East coast play grounds.
 He was a product of the ghetto, and felt he was wronged when he felt he should earn as much money as other, white, players in his same position.
 The friction caused much turmoil for the Blazers and was indicative of the struggle many black athletes experienced across the league during the 1970s.